 For many practical reasons, one might need to remove the percentage symbol from the number string.
-The answer to the question “How to remove percentage symbol in excel” is answered here with a broad explanation with demonstrations.
+The answer to the question “How to remove percentage symbol in Excel” is answered here with a broad explanation with demonstrations.

-7 Ways to Remove Percentage Symbol in Excel
+Remove Percentage Symbol in Excel: 7 Ways

 In this article, I am going to use this dataset for demonstrating purposes.
 In the range of cells E5:E11, numbers with the percentage (%) sign in the Percentage column are present.
 On the right side of this column is another column containing numbers that are actually from the Percentage column after the percentage sign is removed.
 How we get to these numbers without the percentage (%) symbol, we will discuss here with explanations with demonstrations.